Monday, August 22, 2022

 ‘And you’re living this way 24/7,’ breathed Lee.

 ‘Society’s changed, Lee.
-By the way, did you notice the girl in the white Astra, passenger seat, as you came in?’
+By the way, did you notice the lady in the white Astra, passenger seat, as you came in?’

 ‘Good boy,’ said Faye.
 ‘Natural blonde?’